-- in the case of transactions involving virtual currency, the transaction identifiers: including sending and receiving addresses; and - in the case of a transaction or attempted transaction, the source of funds, the source of virtual currency, and other information regarding the person or entity that is the source of funds or virtual currency, including name, account number, or other identifying number.
+- in the case of transactions involving virtual currency, the transaction identifiers, including sending and receiving addresses (new section 56.1(5)(d.1)); and - in the case of a transaction or attempted transaction, the source of funds, the source of virtual currency, and other information regarding the person or entity that is the source of funds or virtual currency, including the name, account or policy number, or other identifying number (new section 56.1(5)(d.2)).

-Clause 170(6) of the bill amends section 56.1(5)(q) and 56.1(5)(r) by clarifying that if an entity is a trust, the designated information that FINTRAC may disclose includes information regarding every trustee and every known beneficiary and settlor of the trust.
+Clause 169(6) amends sections 56.1(5)(q) and 56.1(5)(r) by clarifying that if an entity is a trust, the designated information that FINTRAC may disclose includes information regarding every trustee and every known beneficiary and settlor of the trust.
 This clause also clarifies that the beneficial ownership information of a trust that is widely held or publicly traded is included among the designated information that FINTRAC may disclose.

-Section 73(1) of the PCMLTFA concerns how the Governor in Council, on the recommendation of the Minister of Finance, may make any regulations that the Governor in Council considers necessary for carrying out the purposes and provisions of the Act.
+Section 73(1) of the PCMLTFA describes how the Governor in Council, on the recommendation of the Minister of Finance, may make any regulations that the Governor in Council considers necessary for carrying out the purposes and provisions of the Act.

-Clause 171 of the bill amends section 73(1) by providing regulation-making authority respecting the assessments referred to in new sections 51.1 and 51.2 of the PCMLTFA.
+Clause 170 adds sections 73(1)(k.1) and 73(1)(k.2), which provide for regulation-making authority regarding the assessments referred to in new sections 51.1 and 51.2, respectively, of the PCMLTFA.

-Clause 172 of the bill amends section 74(1)(a) and 74(2)(a) of the PCMLTFA by increasing the penalty on summary conviction when a person or entity is found guilty of an offence under these two sections to a fine of not more than \$250,000 or imprisonment for a term of not more than two years less a day, from \$50,000 or imprisonment of six months.
+Clause 171 amends sections 74(1)(a) and 74(2)(a) of the PCMLTFA by increasing the penalty on summary conviction when a person or entity is found guilty of an offence under these two sections.
+The penalty is increased from a fine of not more that \$50,000 or imprisonment for a term up to six months, or both, to a fine of not more than \$250,000 or imprisonment for a term of not more than two years less a day, or both.

-Section 75(1) specifies the fine and term of imprisonment for contraventions of the PCMLTFA under sections 7 and 7.1, which deal with reporting requirements to FINTRAC, and section 11.49(1), which deals with regulations that impose a limitation or prohibition on any reporting person or entity to entering into, undertaking or facilitating, directly or indirectly, any financial transaction originating from or bound for any foreign state or foreign entity.
+Section 75(1) of the PCMLTFA specifies the fine and term of imprisonment for contraventions of the Act under sections 7 and 7.1, which set out reporting requirements to FINTRAC, and section 11.49(1), which allows the Governor in Council the power to make regulations that impose a limitation or prohibition on any reporting person or entity with respect to entering into, undertaking or facilitating, directly or indirectly, any financial transaction originating from or bound for any foreign state or foreign entity.

-Clause 173 of the bill amends section 75(1) by removing the requirement for the person or entity to have "knowingly" contravened section 7 or 7.1 or any regulation made under section 11.49(1) to be deemed guilty of an offence under this provision.
-This clause also amends the penalty on summary conviction when found guilty of an offence under section 75(1) by eliminating the lesser penalty for a first-time offence of \$500,000, making the sole penalty on summary conviction a fine of not more than \$1,000,000 or imprisonment for a term of not more than two years less a day.
+Clause 172 amends section 75(1) by removing the requirement for the person or entity to have "knowingly" contravened section 7 or 7.1 or any regulation made under section 11.49(1) to be deemed guilty of an offence under this provision.
+This clause also amends the penalty on summary conviction when found guilty of an offence under section 75(1).
+It eliminates the lesser penalty for a first-time offence of \$500,000 or a term of imprisonment of not more than six months, or both, making the sole penalty on summary conviction a fine of not more than \$1,000,000 or imprisonment for a term of not more than two years less a day, or both.